xXleowXx/gitlab-charts/doc/advanced/external-mattermost.md

 If you are following a process other than the one provided and experience authentication and/or deployment issues, let us know in the Mattermost [Troubleshooting forum](http://www.mattermost.org/troubleshoot).

+## Create an OAuth application with GitLab

+The next part of the process is setting up the GitLab SSO integration.

+To create the OAuth application to allow Mattermost to use GitLab as the authentication provider, please follow the instructions [here](https://docs.mattermost.com/deployment/sso-gitlab.html).

+Please take note of the `Application ID`, `Application Secret Key`, `User API Endpoint`, `Auth Endpoint`, and `Token Endpoint` settings, as these values will be used later.

+**Note:**

+Only the default GitLab SSO is officially supported.
+“Double SSO”, where GitLab SSO is chained to other SSO solutions, is not supported.
+It may be possible to connect
+GitLab SSO with AD, LDAP, SAML, or MFA add-ons in some cases, but because of the special logic required they’re not officially supported and are known not to work on some experiences.